markjnkim/es_mod/02-css/content/lesson-5-pretty-css.md

 }
 ```

-Now, the boldness of the `<label>` tag is dependent on the `:checked` state of its sibling element!
+Now, the boldness of the `<label>` element is dependent on the `:checked` state of its sibling element!
 That's still not quite what we wanted, though.
 Let's give this one last shot:

 ```css
 .checkbox-wrapper input + label::after,